Waiting for Bus 6

 Blake

 It would be a bit revolutionary.
-The actor breaks character and addresses the audience, a bit like a nested reality.
+The actor breaks character and addresses the audience, a whole nested reality.

 Alex